 O&M would be covered at the system level.

-Advantages to Early Adoption: As an early adopter of PRT technology, Milpitas will enjoy a funding advantage for both the
+Advantages to Early Adoption: As an early adopter of PRT technology, the PRT Mini-Loop and BART Circulator will both enjoy a funding advantage over other projects.

 would likely include high-value destinations like the Library, City Hall, medical clinic, shopping centers, Sports Center and Senior Center.